Oil and Gas Rigs Still Near 3-Year Low – Domestic Drilling and Operating

 What does the Baker Hughes rig count actually measure?

 The Baker Hughes rig count tracks the number of active drilling rigs operating in the United States on a weekly basis.
 This includes oil rigs, natural gas rigs, and miscellaneous rigs engaged in exploration, development, and production activities.
 The count serves as a leading indicator of industry activity and future production capacity, as more active rigs typically signal increased drilling and potential production growth.
+The Baker Hughes Crude Oil Rigs is projected to trend around 440.00 in 2026 and 460.00 in 2027, reflecting expectations of gradual recovery in drilling activity over the coming years.

 Why has the US rig count declined to 3-year lows?